 AC DC are terms that refer to the polarity of the electrical current that the welding machine creates and runs through the electrode.

-Direct current (DC) is electricity flowing in a constant direction and/or possessing a voltage with constant polarity, either positive or negative.
-Typical DC currents include the current in batteries and often used in low voltage devices such as cell phones and remote controls.
+Direct Current (DC) is electricity flowing in a constant direction and/or possessing a voltage with constant polarity, either positive or negative.
+Typical DC units include batteries and often used in low voltage devices such as cell phones and remote controls.

 In welding, electrode negative (DC) or straight current provides faster deposition rates because there is quicker melt-off of the electrode.
 Electrode positive (DC) results in deeper penetration.

-In Alternate Current (AC)welding, since the current and the magnetic field of the arc reverse direction many times a second, there is no net deflection of the arc.
+In AC)welding, since the current and the magnetic field of the arc reverse direction many times a second, there is no net deflection of the arc.